Hello and Welcome to Year 4

 It is every child's responsibility to ensure that the books are kept in a good condition, not ripped, bent or lost and brought to school every day in case for any reason our library slot changes to a different day.
 It is also the children's responsibility to decide if they need to change there book during our library session.

-During English lessons our learning will link to our theme 'Marvellous Mayan's'.
-We are intending to explore a range of different writing genres such as: explanation's, recounts and non-chronological reports.
+During English lessons, our learning will link to 'The Thieves of Ostia' and or our Hail!
+Caesar theme.
+We are intending to explore a range of writing genres such poetry, diary entries and playscripts, while developing our writing skills.

 By the end of Year 4, it is expected by the Government, that all children know and can recall the multiplication and division facts for the multiplication tables up to 12 X 12 in any order.
 This is to give the children a good foundation for the arithmetic questions that they will be presented with, when the enter Upper Key Stage Two.

-We will be learning the times tables through songs and completing Big Maths challenges, in school.
+We will be learning the times tables through a variety of ways in school.
 However, it would be fantastic if the children can also be supported in memorising the times table facts at home also.

 During this unit the children will be learning:

-Have you guessed that our first theme is 'Marvellous Mayan's' yet?
+Have you guessed that our theme is 'Hail!
+Caesar' yet?